Chatham, Massachusetts: Geography

 The town occupies the southeast corner (the "elbow") of Cape Cod.
 The town's villages include Chatham proper, Chatham Port, North Chatham, West Chatham, and South Chatham (west of West Chatham).
 Chatham is bordered by Harwich to the west, Pleasant Bay and Orleans to the north, the Atlantic Ocean to the east, and Nantucket Sound to the south.
 The town is 35 mi south of Provincetown and east of the Sagamore Bridge, 20 mi east of Barnstable, and 85 mi southeast of Boston.

 According to the United States Census Bureau, the town has a total area of 63.2 sqkm, of which 41.8 sqkm is land and 21.4 sqkm, or 33.88%, is water.

 The mainland portion of the town is typical of Cape Cod, with several ponds, brooks, rivers, harbors, and inlets around the town.
-The town includes two narrow strips of land which serve as a barrier between the Atlantic and the mainland; the northern of these is the southern part of the Cape Cod National Seashore.
+The town includes two narrow strips of land that serve as a barrier between the Atlantic and the mainland; the northern of these is the southern part of the Cape Cod National Seashore.
 There are several islands, including Strong Island, Tern Island (which is a sanctuary), Morris Island, Stage Island, and Monomoy Island, a 7.25 mi island south of the corner of the town which is home to the Monomoy National Wildlife Refuge.
-Erosion has changed the region over the years—for example, an island named Slut's Bush once existed until it vanished under water by the mid 19th century.
+Erosion has changed the region over the years—for example, an island named Slut's Bush once existed until it vanished underwater by the mid-19th century.